Scroll Percentage: 0%

 In 2022 the ranger field teams will continue to deploy camera traps throughout the two sites until all the survey grids are covered.
 The cameras will then be operational for a period of 2 months after which all data will be collected and processed.
 The aim is to complete the camera trap surveys by the end of next year.

-Camera traps installed at 33 key wild cat sites with plans to cover the entire forests of Beutong and Soraya by the end of 2022
+Camera-equipped traps have been installed at 33 major wildcat sites with plans to cover the entire Byutong and Suraya forests by the end of 2022.

-Photos submitted by Department of Marine Sciences at Universitas Hasanuddin
+Photos presented by Department of Marine Sciences, Hasanuddin University

 Progress in 2021 and next steps